Monica Lewinsky, Cyberbullying's First Victim, Opens Up On How She Overcame

 Advertisement

 Is the Internet a safe place for women?
-Or is there only a gray zone?
+Or is there only a grey zone?

 "But there is no denying the myriad ways in which we are prevented from feeling safe online, which can cause dramatic emotional harm.
 The aspect which makes me the saddest about this question is when women are involved in making other women feel unsafe online.
 However, the hateful comments also allow us to map the underlying beliefs of our society in a way we've not been able to before.
 By 'seeing' the misogyny and vitriol rise to the surface, we can also understand it better, see the depths of the beliefs, and begin to transform them."